affinda/affinda-python/docs/models.md

 compact version of the full result.
 - `delete_after_parse`: If true, no data will be stored after parsing.
 Only compatible with requests where wait: True.
+- `enable_validation_tool`: If true, the document will be viewable in the Affinda Validation Tool.
+Set to False to optimize parsing speed.

 <a id="models._models.DocumentEditRequest"></a>